NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 # Step-by-Step Instructions

 ## Docker Image
-We prepare our artifact is as a Docker image to run "out of the box".
+We prepare our artifact within a Docker image to run "out of the box".
 The Docker image can be downloaded from [here](https://drive.google.com/drive/folders/1JkS2S4GOCPdicQsbDeqlkzXO4tZ-2Iyg?usp=sharing).

 ## Artifact Contents
 The Docker image contains the following scripts for evaluation.